-12. Service Contract with Texas Fair Plan Association
+13. Service Contract with Texas Fair Plan Association

 During 2002, the Association entered into a service contract with The Texas Fair Plan Association (the "Plan") in which the Association is to be fully reimbursed for all expenditures, professional fees, consulting services, allocated employee time, lost investment income and other costs directly associated with the services provided by the Association on behalf of the Plan.
-During 2013 and 2012 the Association paid expenses for the Texas Fair Plan Association under its management contract and was reimbursed \$8,060 and \$6,262 respectively for each year.
-As of December 31, 2013 and 2012, the Association incurred or paid expenses for which it has not been reimbursed of \$729 and \$365, respectively, on behalf of the Plan.
-These amounts are recognized in the statements of net assets as a receivable from TFPA.
+During 2014 and 2013 the Association paid expenses for the Texas Fair Plan Association under its management contract and was reimbursed \$7,493 and \$8,060, respectively.
+As of December 31, 2014 and 2013, the Association incurred or paid expenses for which it has not been reimbursed of \$715 and \$729, respectively, on behalf of the Plan.
+These amounts are recognized in the statutory statements of admitted assets, liabilities, surplus and other funds as a receivable from TFPA.